Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Introduction

 \section{Introduction}

-Multimodal retrieval-augmented generation (mRAG) \cite{mei2025surveymultimodalretrievalaugmentedgeneration} has shown great ability in improving the performance of vision-language models (VLMs)~\cite{qwen-vl2.5} and reducing their hallucinations~\cite{li2025generating}.
-Generally, given a user prompt that includes an image and a question, a typical mRAG pipeline utilizes a retriever to retrieve relevant images and their metadata, such as captions, from a private database (See ~\Cref{fig:mrag}).
-The retrieved set is further refined using a cross-modal reranker to improve context relevance.
-The resulting set is then included in the user prompt as input to the VLM to generate a textual response~\cite{hu2025mragelucidatingdesignspace}. mRAG enables VLMs to ground their responses on multimodal relevant information, facilitating various tasks that require cross-modal understanding, e.g., visual grounding~\cite{xiao2024towards}, visual QA (VQA)~\cite{marino2019ok}, and image captioning~\cite{stefanini2022show}.
+Multimodal retrieval-augmented generation (mRAG) \cite{mei2025surveymultimodalretrievalaugmentedgeneration} has emerged as a highly effective approach for improving the performance of vision–language models (VLMs)~\cite{qwen-vl2.5} and reducing their hallucinations~\cite{li2025generating}.
+Generally, given a user prompt that includes an image and a question, a typical mRAG pipeline utilizes a \textit{retriever }to retrieve relevant images and their metadata, such as captions, from a private database (See ~\Cref{fig:mrag}).
+The retrieved set is further refined using a cross-modal \textit{reranker} to improve context relevance.
+The resulting set is then incorporated into the user prompt as input to the VLM for generating a textual response~\cite{hu2025mragelucidatingdesignspace}. mRAG enables VLMs to ground their responses in multimodal relevant information, facilitating various tasks that require cross-modal understanding, such as visual grounding~\cite{xiao2024towards}, visual QA (VQA)~\cite{marino2019ok}, and image captioning~\cite{stefanini2022show}.

 Though mRAG can improve multimodal reasoning in VLMs, it also introduces the risk of inadvertently leaking retrieved private information during inference.
-This may include exposure of sensitive images and their metadata, which can have significant privacy implications.
-For example, in healthcare, it can reveal the presence of a patient’s medical scan in a clinical retrieval system or disclose confidential diagnostic notes from captioned radiology images~\cite{Hartsock_2024}, thereby posing serious risks to patient privacy and regulatory compliance.
-Despite these risks, only a very few studies~\cite{yang2025mrm, li2025generating} have examined the privacy implications of mRAG.
+This may include the exposure of sensitive images and their associated metadata, which can have significant privacy implications.
+For example, in healthcare, it may reveal the presence of a patient’s medical scan in a clinical retrieval system or disclose confidential diagnostic notes from captioned radiology images~\cite{Hartsock_2024}, thereby posing serious risks to patient privacy and regulatory compliance.
+Despite these risks, only a limited number of studies~\cite{yang2025mrm, li2025generating} have examined the privacy implications of mRAG.